roccomuso/iot-433mhz/README.md

 ### Mac, Linux

 The iot-433mhz server should run smoothly.
-Remember to execute with root permission (*sudo*).
+Remember to execute with root permission (*sudo*):

+    sudo npm install iot-433mhz

 ### Windows

 To run the server on windows make sure to install **python 2.7** and **Microsoft Visual Studio Express 2013**.
 (Required by [node-serialport](https://github.com/voodootikigod/node-serialport)).
+Then just do a:

+    npm install iot-433mhz

 ## B. Raspberry Pi (Raspbian Jessie) with 433 MHz transmitter and receiver